Heroin Withdrawal Symptoms-Timeline

 - extreme drowsiness

 - (As a user passes the 24-hour mark of withdrawal, extreme drowsiness kicks in.
-This is not a blessing however, as it is accompanied by extreme insomnia.
-The other symptoms a user is experiencing during this time makes it hard to get any rest.)
+This is not a blessing, however, as it is accompanied by extreme insomnia.
+The other symptoms a user is experiencing during this time make it hard to get any rest.)